afirstenberg/multivocal/README.md

    this to true will close the Action after the response.

 * NextNode
-   For Actions Builder, if set, this is the name of the scene to transition to.
+   For Actions Builder, if set, this is the name of the scene to transition to or special values (indicated below) indicating recent nodes to transition to.

+##### Special transition values

+Multivocal stores recent `NodeName`s in the `Session/Stack/NodeName` stack and uses this to allow for "relative" names consisting of one or more periods to indicate how far back in the stack should be returned to (and removing those entries from the stack).

+* `.` would transition to the same node.
+While this seems identical to not transitioning at all, Actions Builder would re-trigger the `onEntry` event if transitioned to, and would not otherwise.
+* `..` would transition to the immediately previous node before calling this node.
+* and so forth

 ### Voices